bugsbugsbux/notes-on-nix/notes-on-nix.md

 using home-manager.

-Note: Installation of **unfree packages** needs to be enabled on a per user basis: For global packages this can be done with the option `nixpkgs.config.allowUnfree = true;` and others need to have attribute `allowUnfree = true;` in their `~/.config/nixpkgs/config.nix`.
+Note: Installation of **unfree packages** needs to be enabled on a per user basis: For the global user this is done with option `nixpkgs.config.allowUnfree = true;`.
+However, other users' access to unfree packages cannot be enabled from the NixOS config; instead they need to set attribute `allowUnfree = true;` in their `~/.config/nixpkgs/config.nix`.

 ### Modules